Updated July 2018

 Car Seat Compatibility

 Nope!
 The Summit X3 does not have any car seat adapters, mainly because the company feels that babies should not ride in jogging strollers until they have excellent head and neck control and can sit in the seat directly.
-That said, they are rumored to be working on one due to intense demand…
+They’ve bene saying for years they’re working on one…. but I don’t believe it will ever happen.

 As an alternative, you can purchase one or two compact prams ($160 each) for your 0-6 month-old newborns.
 These are sold separately.
 However, many people can’t get over the fact that the Summit X3 doesn’t take a car seat for outings with their toddler and newborn (I agree, it’s a bummer).